yuriysydor1991/ImagesAnnotator/README.md

 ## Enabling the flatpak package generation support

-In order to enable the flatpak generation of the redistribution package on the template project configure it with enabled option `ENABLE_FLATPAK` (GNU/Linux and alike):
+In order to enable the flatpak generation of the redistribution package on the project configure it with enabled option `ENABLE_FLATPAK` (GNU/Linux and alike):

 ```
 # inside the project root directory